 Absolutely, and there can be major benefits to doing so.
 The DPO position requires a high level of expertise with GDPR and data privacy in general, and relatively few individuals possess the necessary qualifications.
 A third-party provider has the advantage of specialising in the subject matter.
 Outsourcing to a third-party could also mean that you have a single individual acting as your official DPO, with a host of certified auditors, lawyers and GDPR experts at their disposal – a team which would not otherwise be available to you.

 The Privacy Shield is an agreement to safeguard transatlantic exchanges of data between the US and EU.
-The first annual review of the EU-U.S. Privacy Shield is scheduled for September 2017, conducted by the European Commission and the U.S. Department of Commerce alongside EU data protection authorities, the American Federal Trade Commission, representatives of the Article 29 Working Party, and other key stakeholders.
-This is not, strictly speaking, about US law, but a framework put in place (as a replacement for Safe Harbor) to strengthen processing standards for US-based entities in regards to EU citizens.
-Whether the Trump Administration will be as committed to the Privacy Shield as the Obama Administration who negotiated the framework, remains to be seen.
+This is not, strictly speaking, about US law, but a framework put in place (as a replacement for Safe Harbor) to strengthen processing standards for US-based entities in regards to EU citizens, requiring the US to monitor and enforce more robustly, and cooperate with European Data Protection Authorities.

 Consider a company like Google, used by millions of EU residents every day.
 It is legally required to be GDPR compliant, because it operates in the EU and processes the personal data of EU citizens.
-The potential weakening of American privacy laws may impact the compliance/risk appetite for some of these US-based companies, but ultimately they can still be held legally responsible in the same manner as an EU-based entity, regardless of changes the Trump Administration may or may not make nationally.
+The potential weakening of American privacy laws may impact the compliance/risk appetite for some of these US-based companies, but ultimately they can still be held legally responsible in the same manner as an EU-based entity.
 These global organisations are unlikely to take unnecessary risks.

 This question could apply to countless scenarios.
 Whatever your scenario is, ask yourself this question: does the information on that server relate to the personal data of EU citizens or residents?
 If the answer is YES, then GDPR laws apply fully, regardless of location, and you and your Data Processor are responsible for it.